AdwaithMenon/High-Value-Customer-Retention-for-Auto-Insurance-Company/README.md

-* We have defined ‘High Value Customers’ as customers who contribute to 80 percent of the company’s positive net revenue.2 Net revenue is defined as the difference between the total premium paid by the customer over the lifetime of the policy and the claim amount.
+* We have defined ‘High Value Customers’ as customers who contribute to **80 percent** of the company’s positive net revenue.

+* Net revenue is defined as the difference between the total premium paid by the customer over the lifetime of the policy and the claim amount.

 * To calculate the total positive net revenue, we have considered the subset of customers with positive net revenue.